How to start reloading ammo.

 All YouTube videos are subject to the creators knowledge and opinions.
 Make sure you watch a few different ones.
 As a side note never use a powder recipe from a YouTube video.
 Just because it works for that person doesn’t mean it won’t cause damage to your gun.
 Always follow a Reloading manual.

 Get multiple reloading manuals

 Beginning or experienced reloaders need manuals.
-It is never a good idea to load without a load data.
+It is never a good idea to load without load data.
 With every manual having different powder and bullet combinations is good to have more than one manual.
 Mainly because there are times when you can’t get certain powders, or bullets.
 A good book to start with is Modern Reloading.
 The information on reloading equipment is good, but Lee Reloading specific due to the fact that it Lee wrote it.
-If you think you will use a lot of Hornaday bullets getting Hornaday’s Reloading Manual is a must.
+If you think you will use a lot of Hornaday bullets get Hornaday’s Reloading Manual.
 Like most people who get into reloading you may not know what bullets or equipment you’ll use.
 One of the better all around manuals is from Lyman.
 Lyman has a good selection of bullets weights, powders and calibers’.